Papontee14/Gas_Emission/README.md

-# Project: Analysis of CO2 Emissions in Developed Countries
+# Analysis of CO2 Emissions in Developed Countries and Developing countries
 ## Overview
 This project aims to analyze the trends and patterns of carbon dioxide (CO2) emissions in developed countries and developing countries.
 By examining historical data and applying statistical analysis
 ## Objectives